 By WeatherBug Meteorologist, Chad Merrill

-After a busy January, many people throughout the eastern U.S. hopes February is a lot quieter.
+After a busy late-January, many people throughout the northeastern U.S. hopes February is a lot quieter.
 However, some of the U.S. biggest winter storms, especially ones along the East Coast, have hit in the year`s second month.

-Here is a list of the storms the National Oceanic and Atmospheric Administration (NOAA) has classified as the biggest ones since 1888:
+Here is a list of the other noteworthy February winter storms compiled by the National Oceanic and Atmospheric Administration (NOAA), including the most recent storms to cause havoc in the East:

 1956 Southern Plains Snowstorm: A series of disturbances brought heavy snow to the southern Plains the first week of February (1st-8th).
 The Texas and Oklahoma Panhandle was the bull`s eye for the heaviest accumulation.
 In Texas, Vega had an accumulation of 43 inches, Hereford saw 24 inches, while Amarillo got 14 inches.
 In spots, snow accumulated for almost 4 straight days.
 Travel was completely interrupted and hundreds of cattle died.
 Food for surviving cows had to be airlifted in since roads were closed and/or snow-covered.